 Why Revenue Growth Alone Is Not Enough

-In reality, many companies experience:
+In practice, many companies experience:

 - Increasing revenue with shrinking margins